 The traditional focus of TFEC's grantmaking is arts & culture, community development, education, environment, and health & human services; however, we encourage applicants to review the specific grant guidelines for each funding opportunity available with TFEC.

 16. Must an organization be physically located in the geographic service area that is specified in the grant guidelines?

 An applicant organization may be physically located outside TFEC's service area; however, the proposed program or service must serve a quantifiable number of residents in the targeted service area.
 Also, the applicant must demonstrate a presence in the local community either through collaboration or partnership with area organizations providing the same or complementary services.

 17. How does TFEC define collaboration?

 Collaboration is a partnership between or among two or more organizations with specific roles and responsibilities for each partner agency.
 Each partner will have a specific function relating to program design, goals, objectives, and outcomes.

 18. What is TFEC’s regional foundation structure?

 There are six regional foundations that fall under The Foundation for Enhancing Communities.
 Each of these regional foundations serve a particular geographic area, have their own grant guidelines, grant deadlines, and grant review committees.
 Each regional foundation’s grant information is posted on the TFEC Web site.
-The regional foundations are: Camp Hill, Dillsburg, Franklin, Greater Harrisburg, Mechanicsburg, and Perry.
+The regional foundations are: Camp Hill, Dillsburg Area, Franklin County, Greater Harrisburg, Mechanicsburg Area, and Perry County.